top of page

 Weekend Market

 the GREENERY is a small diverse non-certified organic farm.
 We are surrounded by mixed woods on slopes and wet ravines with a blue clay bottom creek.
-Our open fields of hay and meadow are pasture for our mixed flock of hens and sunny spaces for our market gardens and small mature mixed fruit & berry orchard.
+Our open fields of hay and meadow are pasture for our mixed flock of hens and sunny spaces for our homestead gardens, native plant nursery & seed orchard, as well as our small mature mixed fruit & berry orchard.

 tools.png